Skip to content

 7 - Ticket Creation: Ticket Integration: this drop-down field will default to the HaloPSA integration you selected.

-You can find a specific Client ID and Site ID by accessing them in the HaloPSA application.
+You can find a specific Client ID and Site ID by accessing them in the HaloPSA.

 Note - Updating Tickets: Rather than generating a ticket every time the ticket trigger rule is met, Bocada Cloud will update the original ticket if there is a subsequent failure for the same resource.
 It will not generate multiple tickets for the same failure on the same resource to avoid unnecessary "noise" in your ticketing system.